boydx/geosalad/PITCHME.md

 @ul
 * Be able to scale up
 * Do complex analysis
-* Focus on finish cartography
+* Focus on finished cartography
 @ulend

 ---